Voilett-Roze/asus/How-to-use-Adblock-using-Pixelserv.md

 * Use a blocklist: [Diversion](https://diversion.ch/).
 Note: This Ad-blocker includes the installation of pixelserv-tls

 ## Pixelserv Installation (auto-install)
-* [Diversion](https://diversion.ch/) by @thelonelycoder, optional install of pixelserv-tls as an addon
+* [Diversion](https://diversion.ch/) by @thelonelycoder, the Diversion Standard edition auto-installs and configures pixelserv-tls.

 ### Setting arguments in /opt/etc/init.d/S80pixelserv-tls